Gamebunn/Cream64_PC/README.md

  4) Dump the contents of the assets folder into the root of where you cloned the git
  5) Go ahead and compile with `make`.
 If you got a decent CPU, you can increase the compile speed with `make -j4`.

+ ## Building SC64 - Switch version

+ To build for Switch, [follow the instructions here](https://github.com/fgsfdsfgs/sm64ex/wiki/Compiling-for-Nintendo-Switch).
+(TARGET_SWITCH=1)

- ### Helpful optional build additions:
+ ## Helpful optional build additions:

- HIGH_FPS_PC=1 - Game runs at 60 FPS
+ `HIGH_FPS_PC=1` - Game runs at 60 FPS

- NODRAWINGDISTANCE=1 - All objects are shown at all times
+ `NODRAWINGDISTANCE=1` - All objects are shown at all times

  Example: ```make NODRAWINGDISTANCE=1 -j4```

+ The above can be used for the Switch version as well.

 If you're just looking for the N64 build, [it's available right here.](https://romhacking.com/hack/super-cream-64)